Skip to content Accessibility info

 Why Is My 6-Month Auto Insurance Quote Different from a 12-Month Quote?

-The problem starts when you compare a 6-month number to a 12-month number without realizing they cover different time periods.
+The confusion starts when you compare a 6-month quote to a 12-month quote without adjusting for the time period.

 The 6-month trap